microsoft/PowerToys/README.md

 ### File Locksmith

- - Fixed a File Explorer crash when deleting a file, upgrading PowerToys and then trying to right-click the background of a folder in File Explorer.
+ - Fixed a File Explorer crash when deleting a file, updating PowerToys and then trying to right-click the background of a folder in File Explorer.
  - UI tweaks.
 Thanks [@Jay-o-Way](https://github.com/Jay-o-Way)!

 ### File Explorer add-ons